crimson-requiem/candle-wick/README.md

 - L3: Open a new tab.
 - R3: Click the mouse wheel.
 # Libraries used, and credits given:
-Mouse and Keyboard Python libraries are made by boppreh:
+Mouse and Keyboard libraries are made by boppreh:
 Check them out respectively here:
 - https://github.com/boppreh/mouse
 - https://github.com/boppreh/keyboard